 Peachtree Center shooting: 4 shot in downtown Atlanta, including suspect

-ATLANTA - Atlanta police are investigating a shooting at Peachtree Center in the 200 block of Peachtree Road NE near the Hard Rock Cafe in downtown Atlanta.
+ATLANTA - Three people were shot Tuesday afternoon in the food court at Peachtree Center on Peachtree Road NE in downtown Atlanta.

-Police confirmed that multiple people have been shot and that the scene is still active.
-One of the people who was shot is the suspected shooter, according to Atlanta Police Department.

-All four people who were shot are alert and breathing, according to police.
+According to Chief Schierbaum with Atlanta Police Department, a 34-year-old male entered the food court with a gun and got into an argument with another male.
+The suspected shooter, who is a convicted felon, shot that man and then shot two other people.

 Amina Sam was in the hotel district for a conference when police officers first arrived.